Chung reaches Australian Open semifinals

 (CNN)South Korea's bespectacled Hyeon Chung is proving to be a quick learner.

 Already South Korea's first grand slam quarterfinalist, the "Professor" is now the nation's first ever semifinalist after dispatching the controversial figure of Tennys Sandgren 6-4 7-6 (7-5) 6-3 Wednesday at Rod Laver Arena.
+He has earned a Friday rendez-vous with one of tennis' best ever players, Roger Federer.

 There has been no stopping Chung in Melbourne -- he upset Germany's Alexander Zverev in the third round and his idol Novak Djokovic in the fourth.

-If the 21-year-old defeats defending champion Roger Federer on Friday, he will join Japan's Kei Nishikori -- currently recovering from a wrist injury -- as the only men from Asia to make a grand slam final.
+If the 21-year-old defeats defending champion Federer on Friday, he will join Japan's Kei Nishikori -- currently recovering from a wrist injury -- as the only men from Asia to make a grand slam final.
 Federer earned a 20th win over Tomas Berdych 7-6 (7-1) 6-3 6-4 in Wednesday's night session.

 "We all Asian players looking (to) Kei and we trying to follow him," Chung told reporters.
 "He's the pride of Asian player."